extracts/mac-scripting/README.md

 Perform the following steps to make a scripting library available to any scripts executed from within your current user account:

 1. Find the correct scripting library in the `ScriptingLibraries` subdirectory of this repository.
+2. Download the scripting library's `.scptd` or `.zip` file to your desktop (or anywhere else).
+In case of a `.zip` file, double click it to unzip it.
 3. In the Finder, choose "Go to Folder" from the "Go" menu and paste `~/Library/` into it, then hit Return.
 This opens the (hidden) `Library` folder inside your home folder.
 4. Inside this `Library` folder, search for a folder named `Script Libraries`.
 If it doesn't exist, please create it with this exact name: `Script Libraries`
 5. Now copy the `.scptd` file (which you got in step 2) into that `Script Libraries` folder.